open-contracting/deploy/docs/deploy/data-support.rst

 Dependent services
 ~~~~~~~~~~~~~~~~~~

-Redash
-  #.
-Add or update the `Redash data source <https://redash.open-contracting.org/data_sources>`__ for the new PostgreSQL server
-  #.
-Add the Redash data source, if new, to the `unrestricted Redash group <https://redash.open-contracting.org/groups/5/data_sources>`__
 Tinyproxy
   #.
 Update the allowed IP addresses in the ``pillar/tinyproxy.sls`` file
   #.
 Deploy the ``docs`` service, when ready